psychospace/psychospace.info/Bullion/Groups/Fifth Institute/Ema Ekotoba.md

 ---
 Dr. **Ema Forossa Ekotoba** is a [[Sirrhad|Sirrhadi]] [[dwarf]] and one of the most premier researchers of [[Lynchpin Device|lynchpin devices]] and [[Broadcaster|Broadcasters]], working for the [[Fifth Institute|Conservatory of Karyos]] as of [[1285 PT]].

 A magus and extremely notorious in her field, she is credited with helping further the process of understanding the properties of [[New Magic]], writing many formal definitions of their processes.
-She is host to a piece of [[Triplicate#043-I|the Triplicate]], and acts as one of the Conservatory's [[Alect Keeper|Alect Keepers]].
+She is host to a piece of [[Triplicate#043-I|the Triplicate]], and acts as one of the Conservatory's [[Alect Keeper|Alect Keepers]], serving as the keeper of [[Jackalyne Aton]].

 # History